The Brobecks: 2024–present: Reunion and Not Dead Yet

 Through the early 2020s, the Brobecks began trending online due to TikTok and Spotify, described by Weekes to be a breakthrough against the band's career plateau in their initial run.
 Until 2024, the only album available on streaming services was Violent Things.
 Other albums remained unavailable due to a lack of agreements for royalty distribution.
 In June 2024, Happiest Nuclear Winter was illegally uploaded to Spotify by a third-party, setting back a then-announced plan to re-release it officially.
+On December 10, 2024, the album was announced to be remastered and released onto streaming services for the first time on January 1, 2025, with participation from all four band members originally involved.

-On December 10, 2024, the album was announced to be remastered and released onto streaming services for the first time, with participation from all four band members originally involved.
-Happiest Nuclear Winter was re-released on January 1, 2025, alongside an announcement for Not Dead Yet, an upcoming documentary film that will feature interviews and archival footage of the Brobecks' first two albums.
+Alongside Happiest Nuclear Winters re-release, the band announced Not Dead Yet, a documentary film that features interviews and archival footage of the Brobecks' first two albums.
 During an interview with Rock Sound in March 2025, the band confirmed they were back together and working on at least two new songs.
 They also entertained the possibility of a deluxe version of Happiest Nuclear Winter with demos and alternate mixes of songs.
+Not Dead Yet was screened at Megaplex Theatres in Salt Lake City on December 12.
+On April 16, 2026, Whisperhawk released an extended play of acoustic selections from Goodnight, and Have a Pleasant Tomorrow celebrating its 20th anniversary.
+Not Dead Yet had a limited Patreon release available from May 14 to June 15, and a DVD release that began pre-orders on June 24.
+A remastered edition of Understanding the Brobecks was released on August 17, 2026.